 Pex has revolutionized plumbing installations in new home construction and remodeling.

-Like any product there are some best use practices.
-For instance, operating temperatures: from 180 degrees (the top setting on your water heater) to below freezing 20 degrees.
+No, expect the product to last upwards of 40 – 50 years (as compared to type L copper, which lasts 50 to 100 years).
+Many European plumbing systems are still intact and operational after 30 years of installation.1 Pex tubing myths and facts.
+Like any product, some best-use practices exist.
+For instance, operating temperatures: from 180 degrees (the top setting on your water heater) to below-freezing 20 degrees.
 Any colder than that – it’ll start stopping up!
 But will it BURST?

 Follow these steps to prevent PEX pipes from freezing in your home: